stantona/stantona.github.com/source/_posts/2013-01-02-what-is-this-in-javascript.markdown

 The idea is to explore the core fundamentals of the object models, since I'm a believer in really cementing the basics.
 It's tempting to gloss over the basics, especially as developers since your world is absorbed in detail.
 But to use such awesome tools like Ruby or Javascript effectively, you really need to understand some of the fundamental details of the language.
 One of the things that trumped me when first looking at
 Javascript was some confusion surrounding the `this` keyword.
-So I thought I'd jot down a kind of cheat sheet on the meaning of `this`.
+So I thought I'd jot down my understanding of `this`.

 <!-- more -->